mikerochip/ergonomic-cpp/README.md

 ## Python

+Python is a dependency for Conan

+The goal is to install Python 3.9.6, however...

-Python is a dependency for Conan.
-Managing Python installations is a massive pain, but we're going to do it right (i.e. version pinning) rather than implicitly depending on whatever the system Python happens to be.
+Managing Python installations is a massive pain.
+We're going to do it right (i.e. version pinning) rather than depending on whatever Python version happens to be installed on your system.

-1. Install pyenv or pyenv-win
+1. First install pyenv, which will manage Python versions
    * Mac: ```brew install pyenv```
    * Win: https://github.com/pyenv-win/pyenv-win#installation
-1. Install Python 3.9.6:
+      * PowerShell is the easiest install option
+1. Now open a command prompt to install Python via pyenv
-   * ```pyenv install 3.9.6```
+1. ```pyenv install 3.9.6```
-1. Set global Python version to 3.9.6
-   * ```pyenv global 3.9.6```
+1. ```pyenv global 3.9.6```
-1. Upgrade pip
-   * ```python -m pip install pip --upgrade```
+1. ```python -m pip install pip --upgrade```
-1. Install pipenv
+1. This isn't stricly needed, but you might as well install Pipenv.
+If you ever plan on working on Python projects, you'll want to use Pipenv to version-lock Python and packages.
    * ```python -m pip install --user pipenv```

 ## Conan